-Architecture during the Hellenistic period focused on theatricality and drama; the period also saw the development of the Corinthian order.
+Architecture during the Hellenistic period focused on theatricality and drama; the period also saw an increased popularity of the Corinthian order.

 Describe the characteristics of Hellenistic architecture, including stoas, the Corinthian order, and the use of theatricality

-Stoas were colonnadeporticos that were used to define public space and protect patrons from the elements.
+Stoas are colonnaded porticos that were used to define public space and protect patrons from the elements.
 Stoas are often found around a city's agora, turning the city's central place for civic, administrative, and market elements into a grand space.

 The Temple of Apollo at Didyma was an oracle site with an ambitious building plan that was never completed.
-Its plan consisted of a double colonnade of massively tall columns that engulfed the viewer in dark corridors before opening into a bright courtyard and the shrine to god.
+Its plan consisted of a double colonnade of massively tall columns that engulfed the viewer in dark corridors before opening into a bright courtyard and the shrine to the god.

-A stoa, or a covered walkway or portico, was used to bound agoras and other public spaces.
+A stoa, or a covered walkway or portico, was used to bind agorae and other public spaces.
 Highlighting the edge of open areas with such decorative architecture created a theatrical effect for the public space and also provided citizens with a basic daily form of protection from the elements.
-Both the stoa and the agora would have been used by merchants, artists, religious festivals, judicial courts, and civic administration.
+Both the stoa and the agora were used by merchants, artists, religious festivals, judicial courts, and civic administrations.

-The Stoa of Attalos in Athens was built the Agora, under the patronage of King Attalos II of Pergamon.
-This portico, built around 150 BCE, consists of a double colonnadel it was two stories tall, and had a row of rooms on the ground floor.
-The exterior colonnade on the ground floor level was of the Doric order; the interior columns were Ionic; while on the second level Ionic columns lined the exterior and columns with a simple, stylized capital lined the interior.
+The Stoa of Attalos (c.
+150 BCE) in Athens was built in the Agora, under the patronage of King Attalos II of Pergamon.
+This portico consists of a double colonnade.
+It was two stories tall, and had a row of rooms on the ground floor.
+The exterior colonnade on the ground level was built in the Doric order, and the interior was Ionic.
+On second level Ionic columns lined the exterior, and columns with a simple, stylized capital lined the interior.